curityio/react-native-haapi-module/README.md

 HaapiFinishedLoading                    | The module received response and finished processing LoggedOut                               | The module finished the logout WebAuthnAuthenticationStep              | Current authentication step is a webauthn/passkeys step.
 The module will perform a client operation to ask the user to authenticate on their device.
 The full step is provided to the client to be able to show an appropriate screen.
 [Login with WebAuthn](https://curity.io/docs/haapi-data-model/latest/webauthn-authentication-step.html)
-WebAuthnUserCancelled                   | User cancelled the authentication request.
+WebAuthnUserCancelled                   | User canceled the authentication request.
 App should show appropriate screens for how to proceed
 WebAuthnRegistrationFailed              | Registration of a webauthn device failed WebAuthnRegistrationFailedKeyRegistered | Registration of a webauthn device failed.
 Reason is likely because the key is already registered.
 User should proceed to authenticate using the key.

+## Passkeys
+Passkey implementation is supported on iOS 15.0+, and on Android the Credential Manager API is used which should support passkeys from version 9, API level 28.
+Additional configuration is necessary to be able to use passkeys in the app, but also on Curity configuration.
+See the Curity article on how to enable [Mobile Logins Using Passkeys](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/)

 ## Example implementation